Vasu77df/keylime.github.io/_posts/2024-02-07-remote-attestation-blog-part1.markdown

 ## Keylime and Measured Boot

 As you’ve just read, measured boot ensures that a machine has not been tampered with before it begins running any processes.
 Keylime makes use of recently updated kernel modules, tpm2_tools (5.0 or later), secure boot, and a “recent enough” version of grub (2.06 or later) to provide a scalable measured boot solution to clusters that could potentially have a large number of different types of nodes in a very flexible manner.
-As you’ve just read, measured boot ensures that a machine has not been tampered with before it begins running any processes.
-Keylime makes use of recently updated kernel modules, tpm2_tools (5.0 or later), secure boot, and a “recent enough” version of grub (2.06 or later) to provide a scalable measured boot solution to clusters that could potentially have a large number of different types of nodes in a very flexible manner.

 Through Keylime, the Tenant specifies a “measured boot reference state” or *mb_refstate*.
 The Keylime Verifier uses this reference state to compare to the boot log gathered by the Keylime Agent from the kernel.